AdobeDocs/creative-cloud-enterprise-learn.en/help/cce/overview-cce.md

     <div>
     <a href="assets/CreatingaLivingPhotographwithPhotoshopPart1.pdf"><strong>Creating a living photograph with Photoshop — Part 1 (PDF)</strong></a>
     </div>
-    <em>Adobe Photoshop lets you quickly turn your short videos into living photographs that will mesmerize your audience on any social platform</em>
+    <em>Adobe Photoshop lets you quickly turn your short videos into living photographs that mesmerize your audience on any social platform</em>
     <br>
   </td>
 </tr>